Carol Moseley Braun: Later political activities

+In January 2023, Biden nominated Moseley Braun to be member and chair of the board of directors of the United States African Development Foundation.
+In January 2024, Biden again put forth the nomination.
+The nomination to serve on the board was confirmed on March 8, 2024.
+Her term on the board will extend until September 22, 2029.
+She was sworn in as board member and chair in April 2024.

 Work outside government and politics

 In 2005, Moseley Braun founded an organic products company known as Good Food Organics.
 Good Food Organics was the parent company of Ambassador Organics.
 As of 2019, the company was defunct.

 Moseley Braun became a visiting professor of political science at Northwestern University in November 2016.

+In April 2025, Moseley Braun was elected Board Chair of the DuSable Museum in Chicago.

+Trailblazer: Perseverance in Life and Politics, a memoir authored by Moseley Braun, is scheduled to be published on January 21, 2026, by Hanover Square Press.

 Personal life

 In September 1998, Lauryn Kaye Valentine applied for permission to change her name to Carol Moseley Braun.
 Valentine cited the former senator as her hero and promised not to "dishonor [the] name".
 The change was made official.
 That December, however, Valentine put her name forward as a candidate for alderman of Chicago's 37th Ward.
 Before the election, a Circuit Court judge rescinded the name change, forcing Valentine to revert to her original name.
 Valentine was later ruled ineligible to run, as she was not a registered voter at the time because of her name changes.

 In April 2007, Braun suffered a broken wrist when a mugger emerged from bushes near her front door to steal her purse.
 Braun resisted and fell during the struggle, fracturing her left wrist.
 The mugger was chased off by a University of Chicago student while his girlfriend called 911.
 Braun was later treated at a hospital and released.
 A man was later charged with the crime and was sentenced to 20 years in prison on July 11, 2008.

 Braun's financial problems made headlines in October 2012 when it was revealed that her home was in foreclosure and that she had not made any mortgage payments for over a year.
 Before she was evicted, she sold her house for approximately $200,000 less than the amount she still owed on her mortgage loan.